On the Formation of Min-weight Codewords of Polar/PAC Codes and Its Applications: Introduction

-The error correction performance of linear codes under ML decoding can be estimated by Union bound \cite[Sect.
-10.1]{lin_costello} based on the weight distribution.
-As the truncated Union bound, in particular at high SNR regimes suggests, the number of minimum Hamming weight codewords (a.k.a error coefficient) have the major contribution in the calculation of this bound.
-Given the importance of the number of minimum weight codewords, several attempts pursuing the enumeration of weight distribution and in particular the minimum weight codewords of polar codes were undertaken in the past.
-In \cite{liu_analys}, the authors proposed to send the all-zero codeword over a channel with low noise, or to receive at very high SNR, and count the re-encoded messages with certain weights at the output of a successive cancellation list decoder with very large list size.
-The method presented in \cite{valipour} suggests to compute a probabilistic weight distribution expression efficiently.
-In \cite{bardet}, the number of minimum weight codewords of decreasing monomial codes was presented extending the well-known formula for the enumeration of Reed-Muller codes~\cite{macwilliams}.
-The authors in \cite{zhang_prob} proposed a way to get an approximate distance spectrum of polar codes with large length using the spectrum of short codes and some probabilistic assumption on appearing ones in codewords.
-Based on the weight distribution of $|u|u+v|$ constructed codes in \cite{fossorier}, the weight distribution of the words generated by polar transform was found recursively in \cite{polyanskaya}.
-This work and the work in \cite{bardet} inspired the authors of \cite{yao} to propose a deterministic recursive algorithm to count all the codewords of polar codes with any weights although due to high complexity it cannot be used for medium and long block-lengths.
+In \cite{liu_analys}, the authors proposed sending the all-zero codeword over a channel with low noise, or receiving at very high SNR, and counting the re-encoded messages with certain weights at the output of a successive cancellation list decoder with a very large list size.
+The method presented in \cite{valipour} suggests efficient computation of a probabilistic weight distribution expression.
+In \cite{bardet,bardet_arxiv}, a closed-form expression was proposed for the enumeration of min-weight codewords of decreasing monomial codes, a large family of codes that includes polar codes and Reed-Muller codes.
+This work was recently extended in \cite{rowshan23closed} to the structure and enumeration of weights less than twice the minimum weight, in particular 1.5 times the minimum weight for polar codes.
+The authors in \cite{zhang_prob} proposed a way to obtain an approximate distance spectrum of polar codes with long lengths using the spectrum of short codes and a probabilistic assumption on the appearance of ones in codewords.
+Based on the weight distribution of $|u|u+v|$ constructed codes in \cite{fossorier}, the weight distribution of the words generated by the polar transform was found recursively in \cite{polyanskaya}.
+Note that this work does not count the codewords of a specific code where a subset of the rows of the polar transform is frozen, that is, it is not involved in the codeword formation.
+This shortcoming was addressed in \cite{yao} by proposing a recursive algorithm that counts all codewords from polar codes with any weight based on a specific definition of cosets.
+The authors of \cite{yao} also exploited the properties of monomial codes from \cite{bardet} to reduce the complexity of the proposed algorithm.
+Nevertheless, their algorithm cannot be used for medium and long block lengths.